sebastiencaille/sky-lib/testcase-writer/README.md

 A delivery guy | Deliver an item                  | ||
 A customer     | Check that the delivered item is || A coffee machine |

-This way of structuring the api should be suitable for
+This formalism should be suitable for
 * writing test cases using some GUI based application.
 That is, the application may allow the user to select (based on the data types)
   1. The Actor ("A customer")
   1. Based on the selected Actor's Role, the Action "Buy an item"